Whether it’s an all-out project or a couple of tweaks, a motorhome renovation can increase your enjoyment and appreciation of your current motorhome.

 An RV interior ages with years of use.
 For example, is your carpeting stained and worn in spots?
 Is the original vinyl flooring dull and pitted?
 You can opt for new residential-grade carpet or choose another type of floor covering, such as wood plank or ceramic-style composite tile in part of the motorhome, or throughout.
 The original pleated blinds can be replaced with attractive new roller shades in the latest updated fabrics and modern configurations — another common upgrade.
 Fresh fabric-covered valances, or new hardwood valances that match your cabinets, can further enhance the coach décor.

 Furniture wears out, too.
 That formerly comfy couch may now be lumpy and uninviting.
 Or a floor plan is no longer as functional as it once was.
-The sofa bed had been used to accommodate other family members who traveled with you; now it may be just two of you aboard.
+You accommodated other family members using the sofa bed; now it may be just two of you aboard.
 So, you might want to switch it out for a pair of comfortable recliners with a small cabinet in between them, or even a theater seating unit with optional power recline.

 The original four-door propane-electric refrigerator may have served you well, though it can be replaced with a roomier new residential model.
 If you need more battery capacity or an inverter, that, too, can be done at this time.